mkoohafkan/dssrip2/README.md

 options(dss.monolith = TRUE)
 ```

-By default, `dssrip2` will install Monolith to your `%LOCALAPPDATA%`
+By default, `dssrip2` will install HEC-Monolith to your
-folder (but this can be overridden).
-If the option `dss.monolith` is
+`%LOCALAPPDATA%` folder, but this can be overridden.
+If the option
-set to `TRUE`, `dssrip2` will interpret the `dss.home` option as the
+`dss.monolith` is set to `TRUE`, `dssrip2` will interpret the
-Monolith file path, which allows you to specify a custom file path
-to Monolith.
+`dss.home` option as the HEC-Monolith file path.

 # Usage